 In a study conducted at Kansas State University by Aldrich and Koppel (2015), three extruded dry dog food diets containing different sorghum fractions (whole sorghum, flour, enriched mill-feed) and a control sample containing rice, corn and wheat were manufactured.
-Diets were fractions was approximately 60 percent (64.69 percent whole sorghum, 67.65 percent sorghum bran, 62.31 percent sorghum) with the control diet having 21.2 percent of each corn, rice and wheat.
+Diets were formulated to be iso-nutritional.
+Inclusion for each of the sorghum fractions was approximately 60 percent (64.69 percent whole sorghum, 67.65 percent sorghum bran, 62.31 percent sorghum) with the control diet having 21.2 percent of each corn, rice and wheat.
 All of the diets contained chicken by-product meal, corn gluten meal, chicken fat, beet pulp, antioxidants, vitamins and minerals.
 Descriptive sensory analysis was performed using a lexicon previously developed by Di Donfrancesco et al. (2012), and samples were found to be similar between each other for flavor, aroma and texture.
 Differences were more noticeable for appearance.
-The mill feed diet (MF, containing enriched bran and red dogs) had the darkest appearance while the control diet was the lightest.
+The mill feed diet (MF, containing enriched bran and red sorghum) had the darkest appearance while the control diet was the lightest.
 The whole sorghum diet (WSD) showed the highest grainy appearance and had the highest oily appearance together with the flour diet (FD), and had the highest fibrous appearance together with the control diet.
-The flour diet also the lowest surface roughness value, so it looked hardest and WD and control were the highest for grittiness.
+The flour diet also the lowest surface roughness value, so it looked smoother than the other samples.
+For texture, the flour diet was the hardest and WD and control were the highest for grittiness.
 The MF diet had the highest toasted aroma, musty and dusty flavor and brown aftertaste.
-The flour diet had the lowest barnyard aftertaste among astringency when compared to the control diet.
+The flour diet had the lowest barnyard aftertaste among samples.
+Sorghum samples did not show significant higher bitterness or astringency when compared to the control diet.